 Everyone is split up – at home or on different in-office schedules – it’s easy to become disparate.
 This is largely the responsibility of the business; they need to put extra effort into creating procedures that keeps their professional culture cohesive and connected.
 But this will also require collaboration with the owner of the workspace, especially if they’ve got multiple tenants adopting hybrid work.

 Entities who own office properties and other professional spaces, then, need to pivot towards much more hands-on relationships with their tenants, and these relationships need to lean more collaborative than hierarchical.
+New developments should always be built to suit these new needs.
+More open spaces can save a commercial developer money.
+Reducing your included furnishing saves money and being open to what the business needs to grow will create a more positive relationship.
 In the end, it benefits both the company and the owner.

 How Hybrid Work is Helping the Workplace Property Market